 The Type I was only used on the SC 250 and was constructed of a conical cup with a dished plate welded to it.

 The conical cup is made from 5mm steel and is designed to sheath over the nose of the bomb.
 The 25 cm diameter plate is welded to the cup and is supported by eight 5mm stiffening ribs.
-The entire constructing is attched to the nose of the bomb with a bolt to the suspension socket at the nose of the bomb.
+The entire constructing is attached to the nose of the bomb with a bolt to the suspension socket at the nose of the bomb.

 They were instead used in precision bombing runs.
-Due to the danger close nature of these attacks, bombs only to be used with delayed fuses such as timed or anti disturbance fuses.
-This to prevent the attacking aircraft from being caught in the blast zone, or to create a mine, blowing up a train as well as the embankment.
+Due to the danger close nature of these attacks, bombs could only be used with delayed fuses such as timed or disturbance fuses.
+This to prevent the attacking aircraft from being caught in the blast zone, or to create a mine, blowing up a vehicle as well as the embankment.
 To prevent the bomb from bouncing or sliding away between impact and detonation, the Stabo could be attached to literally pin the bomb into the ground.